Hungarian names: Second given names and religious names

-Only Americans commonly use second given names or their corresponding initials.
 While it is increasingly frequent that Hungarians are given a second given name, they tend to choose one that they prefer to use.

 When baptised, a child may get an additional name (baptismal name), especially if there is no saint who bears its name, and so they take a name associated with a patron saint.
 At confirmation, children receive another given name, but it is not used.
 Both baptismal and confirmation names have religious significance only and are not on any official records.

 Married names

 There is a wide range of selection of a married name.
 Until about the 18th century noblewomen kept their names at marriage and their children received their father's name; it became compulsory only under the reign of Joseph II.
 When Hungary was under Habsburg rule and became influenced by Western European traditions, women became known by their husbands' names.
 So for example Szendrey Júlia, marrying Petőfi Sándor, became Petőfi Sándorné (the -né suffix approximately means "wife of", and this is the Hungarian equivalent of "Mrs." as in "Mrs. John Smith").
 This was both the law and the tradition until the 1950s.
 During the Communist rule of Hungary, great emphasis was put upon the equality of women and men, and from that time, women could either choose to keep their maiden name or take that of their husband.
 Most women did the latter except for artists.

 Now, the alternatives for a woman when she marries are as shown below (using the examples of Szendrey Júlia and Petőfi Sándor – Júlia and Sándor are their given names):